Pamela Fryman: Biography

 Born and raised in Philadelphia, Pennsylvania, Fryman got her first job on The John Davidson Show as an assistant to the talent coordinator, and went on to be a booth production assistant and secretary on Santa Barbara, eventually moving up to assistant director (AD), and director.
 In 1993, producer Peter Noah, with whom she had worked on the game show Dream House, gave Fryman a chance to direct an episode of the short-lived sitcom Café Americain.
-These would be the first stepping stones toward a long and successful career.

-Before her directing career blossomed, Fryman pursued stage directing.
-On the set of Frasier, rehearsal resembled a play staging, which is exactly what creator and executive producer David Lee had in mind when he hired her.
+Fryman, who had done stage directing earlier in her career, was hired for that reason by Frasier creator and executive producer David Lee due to that show's rehearsal resembling play staging.
 Fryman directed 34 episodes of the show from seasons four through eight.

 She also became main director on Just Shoot Me!, directing 94 out of the 148 episodes the show aired.

 Fryman directed the majority of the episodes of How I Met Your Mother.
 Show creator Craig Thomas praised her communication skills, saying, "She makes everyone feel they've been heard and respected and she can connect with anyone."

 Though Fryman's original career plan did not include directing (she figured she would "follow in her father's footsteps in merchandising"), she has grown to realize that directing is her forte and passion.
 In Variety magazine, Fryman said that continuing to direct How I Met Your Mother is her fantasy realized.
 In 2014, she officiated the wedding of How I Met Your Mother star Neil Patrick Harris and David Burtka, who played a side role in the show.

 She also directed 19 out of the 30 episodes of How I Met Your Father.

 She achieved the milestone of directing her 500th episode of television in 2016 with the third episode of the third season of The Odd Couple.